ElinaValieva/micronaut-quarkus-quickstarts/docs/micronaut.md

     image = 'elvaliev/micronaut-quickstart'
  }
 ```
 > Note: If you named template as "openshift" and "kubernetes" in project root - don't need to specify templates.
-Plugin will recognize it.
+The plugin will recognize it.

 > Note: Plugin support command options, it's not necessary to specify extensions "openshift" and "kubernetes"